kyma-project/lifecycle-manager/samples/template-operator/README.md

   - name: sample
 ```

-Note that of course, you can adjust the Kyma CR based on your testing scenario.
-For example, if you are running a Dual-Cluster Setup, you might want to enable the synchronization of the Kyma Resource into the runtime for E2E configurability.
+If required, you can adjust this Kyma CR based on your testing scenario.
+For example, if you are running a dual-cluster setup, you might want to enable the synchronization of the Kyma CR into the runtime cluster for a full E2E setup.

-The installation should start immediately.
+On creation of this kyma CR in your Control Plane cluster, installation of the specified modules should start immediately.

-### Debugging the Operator Ecosystem
+### Debugging the operator ecosystem

-Of course, the operator ecosystem around Kyma is highly complex.
-So complex in fact, that it might become troublesome to debug issues in case your module is not installed.
+The operator ecosystem around Kyma is complex, and it might become troublesome to debug issues in case your module is not installed correctly.
-For this very reason here is a small help to debug any module developed via this guide.
+For this very reason here are some best practices on how to debug modules developed through this guide.

-1. Verify the Kyma Installation state is ready by verifying all conditions
+1. Verify the Kyma installation state is ready by verifying all conditions.
    ```shell
     JSONPATH='{range .items[*]}{@.metadata.name}:{range @.status.conditions[*]}{@.type}={@.reason}:{@.status};{end}{end}' \
     && kubectl get kyma -o jsonpath="$JSONPATH" -n kcp-system
    ```
-2. Verify the Manifest Installation state is ready by verifying all conditions
+2. Verify the Manifest installation state is ready by verifying all conditions.
    ```shell
     JSONPATH='{range .items[*]}{@.metadata.name}:{range @.status.conditions[*]}{@.type}={@.status};{end}{end}' \
     && kubectl get manifest -o jsonpath="$JSONPATH"-n kcp-system
    ```
-3. Depending on your issue, either observe the Deployment logs from either `lifecycle-manager` and/or `module-manager`.
-Make sure that no errors occur.
+3. Depending on your issue, either observe the deployment logs from either `lifecycle-manager` and/or `module-manager`.
+Make sure that no errors have occurred.

-Usually the issue is related to either RBAC Configuration (for troubleshooting minimum privileges for the controllers, see our dedicated [RBAC](#rbac) section), a malconfigured Image and/or Module Registry or a misconfiguration of the `ModuleTemplate`.
+Usually the issue is related to either RBAC configuration (for troubleshooting minimum privileges for the controllers, see our dedicated [RBAC](#rbac) section), mis-configured image, module registry or `ModuleTemplate`.
-In the last case, make sure that you are aware if you are running within a single cluster or with a separate control-plane, and watch out for any Steps with `WARNING` attached to them and retry with a freshly provisioned cluster.
+As a last resort, make sure that you are aware if you are running within a single-cluster or a dual-cluster setup, watch out for any steps with a `WARNING` specified and retry with a freshly provisioned cluster.
-For cluster provisioning, please make sure to follow our recommendations for Clusters mentioned in our [Pre-requisites](#pre-requisites) for this guide.
+For cluster provisioning, please make sure to follow our recommendations for clusters mentioned in our [Pre-requisites](#pre-requisites) for this guide.

-Lastly, if you are still unsure, please feel free to open an Issue and describe what's going on, and we will be happy to help you out with more detailed information.
+Lastly, if you are still unsure, please feel free to open an issue, with a description and steps to reproduce, and we will be happy to help you with a solution.

-### Registering your Module within the control-plane
+### Registering your module within the Control Plane

 For global usage of your module, the generated `template.yaml` from [Build and push your module to the registry](#build-and-push-your-module-to-the-registry) needs to be registered in our control-plane.
 This relates to [Phase 2 of the Module Transition Plane](https://github.com/kyma-project/community/blob/main/concepts/modularization/transition.md#phase-2---first-module-managed-by-kyma-operator-integrated-with-keb).
 Please be patient until we can provide you with a stable guide on how to properly integrate your template.yaml